michelleherman13/VBA-challenge/README.md

-# VBA Homework: The VBA of Wall Street
+# VBA

-This assignment was designed to display student knowledge of VBA skill by analyzing stock market data.
+Microsoft VBA skill was utilized to analyze given stock market data.

    Overview of Instructions: